AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

    ![](assets/analytics_connnector_15.png)

-1. If necessary, you must overload the calculation formula.
+1. If necessary, you can overload the calculation formula.
 To do this, check the box and edit the formula directly in the window.

    >[!IMPORTANT]
    >